zeepk/medikeeper-app/README.md

 ## Tests

-- Run React JEST tests using `npm test` in the root directory
+- Run React Jest tests using `npm test` in the root directory
 - Most recent test reports can be found on the API Tests page
 - The app will not deploy if any tests produce a failed result

 ---

 ### Thanks for checking it out!
+Please reach out with any questions or suggestions!